 However, critics argue that the unhealthy expansion of public sector employment has also artificially inflated B.C.’s average.

-Public sector jobs have ballooned in the province since 2019, while private sector growth stagnated.
+Since 2019, public sector jobs have ballooned in the province, while private sector growth stagnated.
 Opposition leaders accuse the government of unsustainable hiring bloat, countering the NDP’s narrative on wage gains.

-The truth likely lies somewhere in the middle, with minimum wage in British Columbia increases and public job creation supporting broader upward momentum for B.C. wages.
-Sustaining growth long-term will require consistent growth in well-paying private jobs.
+The truth likely lies somewhere in the middle, with increases in the minimum wage in British Columbia and public job creation supporting broader upward momentum for B.C. wages.
+Sustaining long-term growth will require consistent growth in well-paying private jobs.

 What Are The Average Salaries in British Columbia